Data Modeling

 | Time | Time only | Schedules, durations |

-| Selection | Predefined options | List of allowed values |
+| State | Predefined set of values | Status values, categories |

 Choosing the Right Type